 Pro-Corda Trust—A Suffolk Retreat by Frederic Whyte

-For Pro-Corda Trust – A Suffolk Retreat, Frederic Whyte chose a stalwart in the London Stone stable – Harvest Sawn Sandstone.
 The colour toned with the cream of the decorative wall panels, and its soft finish made a lovely frame for both the beds and the flint panels, which recalled the flushwork found in Suffolk churches of the medieval period.
+The muted colours that Freddy chose created the calming space that is so necessary for children with autism.

 Pro Corda Trust A Suffolk Retreat, Frederic Whyte, Harvest Sawn Sandstone, RHS Chelsea 2016